 Leadership within Medicine

-- Past President, Benton Franklin County Medical Society
+• Past President and current Board member, Benton Franklin County Medical Society

 A local hospital updated medical staff bylaws that were more prohospital.
 I was contacted by physicians on Medical Executive Committee regarding this delicate situation.
 I was able to facilitate the process whereby the Chief of Staff and WA State Medical Association helped revise these to make it consistent with AMA model medical staff bylaws.